awslabs/amazon-timestream-tools/integrations/lambda/README.md

 9. In the **Kernel not found** popup window, select `conda_python3` form the dropdown menu and choose **Set Kernel**.
 10. Once the kernel has started, choose **Kernel** > **Restart & Run All**.
 11. When all cells in the notebook have finished executing, records will have been ingested to the `sample_app_table` table in the `sample_app_database` database in Timestream for LiveAnalytics.

+## Viewing Data in Amazon Managed Grafana

+The notebook will create an Amazon Managed Grafana workspace and create a dashboard.

+Before accessing the dashboard, an IAM Identity Center user must be created and added to the workspace manually.
+The last two steps of the notebook provide instructions for how to do this and access the dashboard.
+The "Generate and Upload Grafana Dashboard" cell will output the login url for the workspace.